GEMScienceTools/RUBIC-AI/README.md

 ---

 ### 2. Specific Coordinates Method
-**Best for:** Characterizing specific buildings, such as reviewing all hospitals in the area of analysis, even if they are located in different countries.
+**Best for:** Characterizing specific buildings, for example: reviewing all hospitals in the area of analysis, even if they are located in different countries.

 **Workflow:**
 1. **Set the usage mode**